CodeBoy124/xphp-cli/README.md

 # XPHP Command Line Tool

-Xphp stands for extended PHP (or extended hypertext preprocessor) With xphp you can quickly make a foreach loop to show some data in a table while still making the code very readable.
+Xphp stands for extended PHP (or extended hypertext preprocessor).
+With xphp you can quickly make a foreach loop to show some data in a table while still making the code very readable.

 ## usage